la2050/archive/_projects/2015/iridescent-curiosity-machine-program.md

   the girls and walk them through the Technovation curriculum.

    Iridescent’s curriculum is free and open, we do not anticipate huge costs in implementing the program.
 The Regional ambassador will receive a monthly stipend for managing the program on the ground.
 Teachers and mentors are expected to volunteer their time.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': '100000' 'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Technovation Budget:

-   LA studio space - $25,000
-   Technovation Staff time - $15,000
-   Website and platform - $8,000
-   PR and outreach - $2,000
-   Regional ambassador stipend - $100,00
-   Events- Girls Make app Day and Regional pitch event - $5,000 Prizes for local winners - $7,000
-   Travel for regional winners to World Pitch event - $15,000 Admin costs - $13,000
-   Total - $100,000
 How do you plan to scale the success of your proposal?: >- Technovation is in the process of scaling up.
 We had app submissions from across 30 plus countries in 2015.
 For the 2016 season, we are hoping to expand